MatildaBouton/TripPlanner/README.md

 In a seperate terminal window, start the database with the following command: mongod --dbpath=<path to /data/db>

-Note: it defaults to /data/db, but in the newest version of MacOS it does not allow this to be created in the room directory.
+Note: it defaults to /data/db, but in the newest version of MacOS it does not allow this to be created in the root directory.
 I had to create it in my user directory.

 After the server and database are running, the API calls can be tested using PostMan at http://localhost:3000